Deerzen/Zinseszins/README.md

 # Zinseszins
- A simple script that illustrates the importance of compound interest for wealth creation.
+ A simple script that illustrates the importance of compound interest and a long term perspective for wealth creation.

  This Python script can help to plan wealth creation over longer periods.
  To calculate the expected development of the assets the script asks for